oktadev/okta-blog/_source/_posts/2020-02-12-angular-ivy.md

 ## Setting Up Okta Authentication

 The application uses Okta for authentication.
 In order to sign in to the Tic-Tac-Toe game, you will need to sign up for an account with Okta and register the application.
 Don't worry, registering is free and easy.
-Simply open your browser, navigate to <https://developer.okta.com>, and click **Create Free Account**.

-After completing the registration process, you should see your Okta dashboard.

-Register a new single-page application with the following steps:

-* Go to  **Applications** > **Add Application**, followed by **Single Page App**
-* Click **Next** to configure the application's settings
-* Change all ports from `8080` to `4200`
-* Submit the form and copy the **Client ID** from the bottom of the resulting screen
+{% include setup/cli.md type="spa" framework="Angular" loginRedirectUri="http://localhost:4200/callback" %}

 In your application, open `src/app/auth.service.ts`.
 At the top of the `AuthService` class, you should see the following code.